Timor cuckoo-dove

 The Timor cuckoo-dove (Macropygia magna) is a species of bird in the family Columbidae.
-It is found in Timor, Wetar and the eastern Lesser Sundas.
+It is found in Timor, Wetar, and the eastern Lesser Sunda Islands.
 It was previously lumped together with the Tanimbar cuckoo-dove and the Flores Sea cuckoo-dove as the dusky or bar-necked cuckoo-dove.
 It is rated as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species.

 Status and conservation

 Since 1988, the Timor cuckoo-dove has been rated as a species of least concern on the IUCN Red List of Endangered Species.
 This is because although it has a restricted range, the range size is more than 20,000 km2 (7,700 mi2), and because it has a stable population trend.
 In addition, although its population numbers have not been determined, it is thought to be above 10,000, which is above the criterion to warrant a vulnerable rating.
-It is described to be rarely found on Timor, but commonly found on the Tanimbar Islands and on the Kalaotoa Island.
+It is described to be rarely found on Timor, but commonly found on the Tanimbar Islands and on Kalaotoa island.
 It is thought to have no major threat.